 The Friends of the Folsom Library is a service organization comprised of Rensselaer faculty, staff, alumni, retirees, and interested community members dedicated to enriching the collections, services, and events provided at the Folsom Library.
 The generosity of the Friends supports a collection of best-selling fiction and non-fiction, a browsing collection of popular magazines, and an outstanding collection of DVDs.
-They also underwrite the maintenance of attractive plantings and provide lounge furniture throughout the Folsom Library, and sponsor occasional exhibits and events, such as talks by local authors.
+They also underwrite the maintenance of attractive plantings and provide lounge furniture throughout the Folsom Library, and sponsor occasional exhibits and events.

 Thanks to the generosity of the Friends of Folsom Library, The Chronicle of Higher Education is now available to the entire campus community via Libraries at Rensselaer.

 In addition to the satisfaction of participating in a service organization that actively supports library programs, members of the Friends enjoy borrowing privileges to the Rensselaer Libraries' general collection books (including the Class of '96 Reading Room best sellers and travel books), and media, including CDs and DVDs.

 Fourth Carl A. Westerdahl Forum

 On October 21st, 2019 at the Auditorium, in the Center for Biotechnology & Interdisciplinary Studies, Rensselaer Libraries held the 4th Carl A. Westerdahl Forum, entitled Every Appearance of Permanence: Data Preservation Issues in the Digital Age.